 She topped herself again in 2014, earning five more World Cup wins, giant slalom podiums, an Olympic gold medal, and a second-straight slalom title.
 In 2015 she really wowed us–successfully defending her World Championship slalom title on home turf under immense pressure at Vail/Beaver Creek, and then snagging her third-straight slalom title.
 During the 2016 season, Shiffrin sustained a knee injury during a warm-up run in Are, Sweden in December and was sidelined.
 That didn't stop her for too long, though–she came back and went on to win all of the remaining slalom races she competed in on the World Cup tour.

-Shiffrin's career success has her well on her way to full-on legend status (if she's not already there), but her 2019 season was one for the books, as she shattered records every weekend she hit the mountain.
+Shiffrin's career success has reached full-on legend status, but it was her 2019 season that was one for the books, as she shattered records every weekend she hit the mountain.
 Her mind-blowing achievements turned heads from major mainstream publications, including The Washington Post to ESPN, USA Today, and beyond who deemed Shiffrin the "world's most dominant athlete" placing her amongst the upper echelon of athletes, like Serena Williams, LeBron James, and more.